Voting And Elections Divide Republicans And Democrats Like Little Else. Here's Why

 Likewise with voter identification documents.

-In Texas, for example, the Republican-dominated state legislature deemed that handgun licenses were acceptable for voters showing up at the polls — but not student IDs, even those issued by the state's own universities.
+In Texas, for example, the Republican-dominated state legislature deemed that handgun licenses were acceptable identification at the polls — but student IDs, even those issued by the state's own universities, were not.

 Another battleground is early and absentee voting.
 Rules vary by state, with some requiring more explanation than others as to what's permissible.